-SA GB 1.0 General standards for organic farming and growing

-SA GB 1.1 Scope

-SA GB 1.1.1 Scope of the standards

-- 1. The standards in this document set out the rules that apply for all stages of production, preparation and distribution in order for products to be labelled and marketed as organic.
-These organic farming and growing standards cover:

-- a) crop production (including wild harvesting)

-- b) livestock husbandry

-- c) vegetative propagating material and seeds for cultivating

-- d) yeasts used for feed

-- 2. These standards contain detailed production rules for the following livestock species:

-- a) bovine, including buffalo and bison,

-- b) equines

-- c) pigs

-- d) sheep

-- e) goats

-- f) poultry

-- g) bees

-- 3. For livestock species not referred to in these standards, we can in certain cases, apply the standards for similar species to their production.

-- 4. You must comply with these standards if you are involved in activities, at any stage in the production, processing, preparation and distribution in relation to these organic products.
+GB 1.0 General standards for organic farming and growing GB 1.1 Scope Standards Guidance GB 1.1.1 Scope of the standards 1.
+The standards in this document set out the rules that apply for all stages of production, preparation and distribution in order for products to be labelled and marketed as organic.
+These organic farming and growing standards cover: a) crop production (including wild harvesting) b) livestock husbandry c) vogetative propagating material and scode for cultivating Please contact us if you want to use our standards for livestock species not referred to in this document.
+If you are unsure whether the activity you are carrying out requires certification please contact us.
+For standards regarding food and drink processing please refer to the food and drink standards on our website. c) vegetative propagating material and seeds for cultivating d) yeasts used for feed 2.
+These standards contain detailed production rules for the following livestock species: a) bovine, including buffalo and bison, b) equines c) pigs d) sheep e) goats f) poultry g) bees 3.
+For livestock species not referred to in these standards, we can in certain cases, apply the standards for similar species to their production.
+You must comply with these standards if you are involved in activities, at any stage in the production, processing, preparation and distribution in relation to these organic products.
 (EC) 834/2007 Art.
 1(1)(2)(3); Art.
 8 (EC) 889/2008 Art.
 1(1)(2); Art.
-7
+7 (EC) 889/2008 Art.
+1(1)(2); Art.
+7 GB 1.1.2 Products from hunting and fishing of wild animals Products from the hunting and fishing of wild animals cannot be sold as organic.
+(EC) 834/2007 Art.
+1(2)